Hakomi Therapy is experiential, body-centered, emotional healing. It’s incredibly gentle and respectful, and highly effective.

 Transforming anxiety

-A client has been repeatedly passed over for a promotion for which he is perfectly qualified, and he senses that he’s somehow sabotaging his chances of getting it.
-Rather than examining his thinking process, and trying to puzzle this out, I invite him study what his body is telling him in this present moment.
-I help him notice his posture, his breathing, his voice, his movements, and the patterns of tension or ease in his body.
+A client has been repeatedly passed over for a promotion for which she is perfectly qualified, and she senses that she’s somehow sabotaging her chances of getting it.
+Rather than examining her thinking process, and trying to puzzle this out, I invite her to study what her body is telling her in this present moment.
+I help her notice her posture, her breathing, her voice, her movements, and the patterns of tension or ease in her body.

-As he brings attention to these things, he becomes aware that his body is turning slightly away from me.
-Again, I don’t try to figure this out with him, I simply help him stay present to it, and together we keep studying it.
-Through various experiments with touch, eye contact, posture, and movement, he becomes increasingly aware that his body’s impulse to turn away is connected to a gnawing anxiety.
+As she brings attention to these things, she becomes aware that her body is turning slightly away from me.
+Again, I don’t try to figure this out with her, I simply help her stay present to it, and together we keep studying it.
+Through various experiments with touch, eye contact, posture, and movement, she becomes increasingly aware that her body’s impulse to turn away is connected to a gnawing anxiety.

-The anxiety is extremely uncomfortable for him, and when he tries to stay with it and study it, he feels even more anxious.
-I help him interrupt this vicious cycle by returning his awareness to his physical body.
-Experiencing the anxiety as a physical sensation helps something abstract become concrete, and he notices it settle a bit.
-More importantly, he’s now able to stay much more present to it, which gives him greater and greater access to what’s causing it.
+The anxiety is extremely uncomfortable for her, and when she tries to stay with it and study it, she feels even more anxious.
+I first help her interrupt this vicious cycle by using the tools she’s learned to regulate her nervous system.
+Then when she’s ready, I help her ease back into the anxiety by returning her awareness to her physical body.
+This temporarily increases the anxiety again, but by experiencing the anxiety as a physical sensation, something that was abstract now become concrete, and she notices it settle in a new way.
+More importantly, she’s now able to stay much more present to it, which gives her greater and greater access to what’s causing it.

-As we continue working with this over the next several weeks, he begins recognizing these unconscious patterns when he’s at work.
-He’s fascinated to notice when, and with whom, his body feels the impulse to turn away.
-Because he’s able to stay with the anxiety, he gets more and more insight into this pattern.
+As we continue working with this over the next several weeks, she begins recognizing these unconscious patterns when she’s at work.
+She’s fascinated to notice when, and with whom, her body feels the impulse to turn away.
+Because she’s able to stay with the anxiety, she gets more and more insight into this pattern.

-Eventually he’s able to change this pattern, and stand or sit squarely facing other people with little or no anxiety.
-In fact, he begins to feel something entirely different when he interacts with others: confidence and joy!
+Eventually she’s able to change this pattern, and stand or sit squarely facing other people with little or no anxiety.
+In fact, she begins to feel something entirely different when she interacts with others: confidence and joy!

 Are you ready to change your life?